Agentic AI Statistics 2026: Adoption, ROI, and Market Size

 How big is the agentic AI market in 2026?

-The agentic AI market is worth roughly $11 billion in 2026, up from about $7.6 billion in 2025, and is forecast to grow 40%+ a year — reaching an estimated $50–57 billion by 2030–31 and over $130 billion by 2034.
+The agentic AI market is worth roughly $9.9 billion in 2026, up from about $7 billion in 2025, and is forecast to grow more than 40% a year, reaching an estimated $57 billion by 2031 (Mordor Intelligence) and over $130 billion by 2034 on higher-end forecasts.
 It is one of the fastest-growing segments of the broader AI market.

 What percentage of enterprises use AI agents in 2026?